vsingh2110/nextjs-phantom/phantom-nextjs/docs/dev-notes/2025-07-12-testimonials-carousel-implementation.md

 ### **Key Insights and Lessons Learned**
 - **Never break existing business logic or database requirements.**
-- **Always use the site’s custom color palette and gradients for new UI elements.**
+- **Always use the site's custom color palette and gradients for new UI elements.**
 - **Test all changes on both desktop and mobile.**
 - **Document all major changes, decisions, and insights in the work log.**
 - **Iterate with user feedback at every step, especially for critical flows.**